rmcmillan4/inois-python-client/README.md

 navigate to the 'windows-executable' folder in the source code and unpack the file 'app.zip' to the location on your machine you wish to install the application into.
 After unzipping 'app.zip', navigate inside the resulting folder.
 The application executable will be present under the name 'app.exe'.
-Note that this executable must be run from inside this folder to ensure the application dependencies are satisfied.
+Note that this executable must be run from inside this folder to ensure the application's dependencies are satisfied.
 Note also that running the application in this way does not require that Python be installed on your Windows device.

 ## Additional Options When Running the App from the Command Line
-After installation, running the app from the command line is achieved by the following command:
+After installation, running the app from the command line is achieved via the following command:
 ```
 inois
 ```
-However, the location of the application's config file, the application mode (search or upload), and optional application logging can all be specified via flags from the command line when starting the app.
+However, the location of the application's input file, the application mode, and optional application logging (see the application's documentation for further discussion of the application mode and input file) can all be specified via flags from the command line when starting the app.
 To set the input file location via a flag use the '--input_file' option as:
 ```
 inois --input_file <path to your input file>